-Second: You should also join Facebook groups that help you learn how to blog.
+Third: Join Facebook groups that help you learn how to blog.
 I have one that’s dedicated to learning how to grow your social media following called #SocialHack.

-Third: If you are interested in learning more about blogging, I recommend joining my email list for bloggers (use the form below).
+Fourth: Join my email list for bloggers (use the form below).

 - How to Make Money Blogging